-Once students have successfully completed the Basic Sciences program and passed the USMLE Step 1 exam, they are eligible to enter the Clinical Medicine portion of the MD program.

-The 80-week Clinical Medicine Program component consists of a required eight-week research module followed by 72 weeks of clinical clerkships in various medical specialties at selected teaching hospitals in the United States and Canada.
+Once students have successfully completed the Basic Sciences, they are eligible to enter the Clinical Medicine portion of the MD program.
+The 80-week Clinical Medicine Program component consists of a required eight-week research module followed by 72 weeks of clinical clerkships in various medical specialties in selected teaching hospitals in the United States and abroad.
 During this time, students attain broad experience in conducting physical examinations, taking thorough histories while focusing on the fundamentals of diagnosis and gaining an introduction to the management of health care problems.

 The 72 weeks of clinical clerkships include 42 weeks of required core clinical hospital rotations and 30 weeks of elective rotations.
 Core rotations consist of Internal Medicine, Surgery, Pediatrics, Psychiatry, and Obstetrics and Gynecology.
 Elective rotations may be in any of the various medical specialties, depending upon the student's future goals.
-However, students are required to complete at least four weeks of a Primary Care elective (Family Medicine, Ambulatory Internal Medicine, etc.).
+Students, however, are required to complete at least four weeks of a Primary Care elective (e.g., Family Medicine, Ambulatory Internal Medicine, or Ambulatory Pediatrics).